Kinglake, Victoria: Sporting teams

 The local Australian Rules football / netball club, known as 'The Lakers', plays in Division 2 of the Yarra Valley Mountain District Football League.
+As of 2023, the club plays in Division 3 of the Northern Football Netball League.

 There is also a representative Basketball team that plays in the VJBL (Victorian Junior Basketball Leagues), under the Kinglake Basketball Club's guidance.
 These teams are also known as 'The Lakers'.

 Community groups

 The Kinglake Ranges have a large number of Community Groups: